Pearl Jam: Reissues and Backspacer (2009–2012)

-Lightning Bolt (2013–2017)
+Lightning Bolt and Gigaton (2013–2020)

-On July 11, 2013, the band announced that their tenth studio album Lightning Bolt would be released internationally on October 14, 2013 and on the next day in the United States, along with releasing the first single "Mind Your Manners".
+On July 11, 2013, the band announced that their tenth studio album Lightning Bolt would be released internationally on October 14, 2013, and on the next day in the United States, along with releasing the first single "Mind Your Manners".
 The band played a two-leg tour in North America during October and November, followed by headlining the final Big Day Out festival in Australia and New Zealand in 2014.
 The second single, "Sirens", was released on September 18, 2013.
 After selling 166,000 copies in its first week, Lightning Bolt became Pearl Jam's fifth album to reach number one on the Billboard 200.
 At the 57th Annual Grammy Awards in February 2015, the album won the award for Best Recording Package.
 In November 2015 the band played a nine-date tour of Latin America.

 In January 2016, the band announced a tour of the United States and Canada, including appearances at the New Orleans Jazz Festival and Bonnaroo.
 In April 2017, Pearl Jam was inducted into the Rock and Roll Hall of Fame.
 At the ceremony they were inducted by comedian David Letterman.
 In August 2017, the band announced the release of the live album and concert film Let's Play Two from the band's shows at Wrigley Field in Chicago the previous year.

-Touring and Gigaton (2018–present)

-The band launched a 2018 tour with shows in South America in March 2018, including shows at the Lollapalooza festival events in Brazil, Chile and Argentina, with the latter being cancelled due to heavy rain the night before. followed by performances in Europe and North America.
+The band launched a 2018 tour with shows in South America in March 2018, including shows at Lollapalooza events in Brazil and Chile. followed by performances in Europe and North America.
 The tour included two shows for homelessness-related charities in the band's hometown of Seattle.
 Prior to the first shows of the tour, Pearl Jam released the song "Can't Deny Me".

 In December 2019, Pearl Jam confirmed that they would be touring Europe in the summer of 2020.
-On January 13, 2020, the band announced that their album Gigaton would be released on March 27, 2020.
-In conjunction with the release of their eleventh studio album, the band also announced tour dates in North America during March and April 2020.
+On January 13, 2020, the band announced that its eleventh studio album Gigaton would be released on March 27, 2020.
+In conjunction with the release of the album, the band also announced tour dates in North America during March and April 2020.
 However, the North American leg was postponed due to the COVID-19 pandemic, with the aim to reschedule them for a later date.
 In September 2020, the band confirmed that their MTV Unplugged live set would be released on vinyl and CD for the first time the following month.